A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Motivation and Related Work

 \section{Motivation and Related Work}

 The main goal of our paper is to develop a method for the nonconvex distributed optimization that will include three key features: variance reduction of stochastic gradients, compressed communication, and partial participation.
+We now provide an overview of the literature (see also Table~\ref{table:comparison} and Table~\ref{table:comparison_finite}).